-Information on topics that touch on grounds such as UBC's family leave policies, programs of the Equity and Inclusion Office (e.g., the Positive Space program), or commitment to help with partner accommodation, should be provided to all candidates by a designated person, typically the Department Head.
+Information on topics such as UBC's family leave policies, programs of the Equity and Inclusion Office (e.g., the Positive Space program), or commitment to help with partner accommodation, should be provided to all candidates by a designated person, typically the Department Head.
 The Inside Scoop has much of this useful information to share with candidates.